yoniker/PokerVault/GTO/Lessons from Lucid/Wtf moments.md

 LJ vs BB SRP, flop comes 8c6d3c, LJ bets KhTh frequently because of "lack of natural draws" and backdoor straight draw plus two overcards

+BU vs BB SRP, Flop AdTd6c, BU bets a polorized 133% pot bet.
+TODO what happens if BU bets small vs polorised, in terms of how easy or hard it is to play against it?